Vrend/SMGoLaD/README.md

 This is a final project for the AP Computer Science class I am taking at Wayland High School

+Note: This project is currently inactive until further notice.

 I plan to make a fully-functioning map generator with climates and geological features.
 After that, I hope to build a functioning gui that tracks resources, and allows territories and cities on the map.